- Electric and natural gas utility COVID-19 assistance programs

 If you will not be able to pay, contact your utility or call us at 1-888-333-WUTC (9882) as soon as possible.

 A full list of assistance programs by electric or natural gas utilities is available from the Dept. of Commerce.
 You can also apply for federal Low-Income Home Energy Assistance Program (LIHEAP) grants, find your local agency here.

-View an interactive map of Energy Company Customer Arrearages by zip code.
+View an interactive map of Energy Company Customer Arrearages map by zip code.
 This information is provided by the investor-owned utilities, and shows overdue balances across the state.

 Watch out for scammers pretending to be your utility company.
 If someone calls you and threatens to shut off your service without an immediate payment, hang up and call the number on your bill.
 Your utility company will never shut off your service without official written notice.

 Who we regulate